Is IVF Painful? 3 Stages and Tips to Ease Discomfort

 Trigger shot ivf painful

-While the trigger shot might cause a brief sting at the injection site, it’s generally well-tolerated.
+While the trigger shot might cause a brief stint at the injection site, it’s generally well-tolerated.

 Applying a warm compress to the area can help soothe any discomfort.